 Would you like to anonymously participate in the design of future versions of ArcGIS?

-- Yes, I would like to participate in the Esri User Experience Improvement program (Recommended)—When this option is selected, you participate in the EUEI program.
-This is the default setting.
+- Yes, I would like to participate in the Esri User Experience Improvement program (Recommended)—This is the default option.

 Update your region

 EUEI data is uploaded to a cloud storage region of your choice.
 The region setting is also used to store software error reports that you submit, whether or not you participate in the EUEI program.

 Accept the North America (default) setting or click the Update your region drop-down arrow and choose a different region.